-This step-by-step guide details what applicants can expect throughout the application process – and why each step is important.
+Here’s what you can expect throughout the life insurance application process – and why each step is important.

 4 Steps for the Life Insurance Application Process

 From interviews and applications to physical exams, the process of applying for life insurance through a financial professional involves a series of steps.
 Each of those steps is key to putting a policy in place that meets your family’s needs.
-The underwriting process used to determine coverage and premium typically takes three to four weeks.
+Though the timeline will vary by provider and how long it takes to obtain medical records, the underwriting process used to determine coverage and premium typically takes three to six weeks.
 Knowing what to expect at each step can help demystify the application process and make it more manageable.

 Here’s a breakdown of those steps, along with an explanation of the roles that the applicant and their financial professional play.

-After reviewing goals and insurance needs with a financial professional, they can help determine the life insurance that’s best-suited to your circumstances.
+After reviewing goals and insurance needs with a financial professional, he or she can help determine the life insurance that’s best-suited to your circumstances.
 The next step is to complete the application, which can be done with a financial professional.
-The applicant provides information about their life and general health, including:
+The applicant provides information about your life and general health, including:

 - Medical conditions